obsidiansystems/obelisk-tailwind-example/README.md

 That's also where you'll see errors related to the compilation of static files.

 Note that changing frontend files doesn't have to, in principle, cause a rebuild of the static files.
 In our case it does because we're using the Tailwind CSS purge functionality.

+***

+Thanks to Emre Can for the [photo used in this example](https://www.pexels.com/photo/architectural-photography-of-obelisk-2079658/).